Intro-Analisis-Exploratorio-de-Datos/Project1/EDA.md

    - In August, despite an increase in cash request demand, there is a noticeable decrease in incidents.
    - This decline in incidents amidst rising demand suggests that changes were made to reduce the incidents.

-   the software or increased efforts were undertaken to mitigate incident occurrences as an examples.(esto nose)

 3. **Heatmap Analysis**:
    - The same trend can be detected in the heatmap, which shows the increment of incidents in the first month.